What is laser dentistry?

 - For treatment, lasers can be used on both soft tissue (such as gums) and hard tissue (such as tooth, enamel and bone).

 - Lasers come in different types which are specially designed for different kinds of tissue.

 Our expertise in using dental lasers

 Using lasers requires an additional skill set and we are proud that all of our dentists and one of our hygienists have completed comprehensive training in their use.
-On top of this, Amit has earned a fellowship in Laser Dentistry from University College, London and Mitul is undertaking a project on the role of the Waterlase (dual hard and soft tissue) Laser in the management of chronic gum disease.
-This forms part of his specialist training in periodontology (the study of gum disease) at Guy’s hospital, London.
+Robin is a fellow of the worldwide Academy of Laser Dentistry and Amit has a fellowship in laser dentistry from the Eastman Dental Institute, UCL.

 The Waterlase Laser